 So, reducing overheads allows you to put money into growth activity and reduces your risk.

 By streamlining workflows and operations, you remove unnecessary or inefficient processes.
-Simplifying operations could reduce the overheads needed to support your activities.
+Streamlining operations could reduce the overheads needed to support your activities.
+Streamlining can also minimize the time and resources spent on administrative tasks, especially by automating or eliminating routine activities.
 You might find that reducing handoffs requires fewer teams and less office space, reducing rent, heating, and lighting.

 All of these factors support your ability to scale up production.
 More straightforward processes reduce the risks of expanding output, giving you much greater scalability.
 Additionally, the resources that you have saved can be used to facilitate the expansion.